Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

             | lan1      | `b8:59:9f:d9:9d:e9` | `--mac-lan1=b8:59:9f:d9:9d:e9`
             | hsn0      | `50:6b:4b:23:9f:7c` | `--mac-hsn0=50:6b:4b:23:9f:7c`

+            TODO Should I include examples for master/storage NCNs?
+What about different NIC card counts?

         2. **Otherwise** the MACs for the NCN needs to be collected from the NCN using [this procedure](TODO).

-    4. Collect the BMC MAC Address.
+    6. Collect the BMC MAC Address.
         -   If the NCN was previously in the system recall the record BMC MAC Address recorded from the [Remove NCN Data](Remove_NCN_Data.md) procedure.
         -   If the BMC is reachable by IP, then ipmitool can be used to determine the MAC Address of the BMC: